Medical Marijuana vs. Chronic Pain: Two Testimonials

 As time progressed, she was given more pain killers and opiates to hinder the pain.

 Phyllis was then given a grim prognosis from her psychiatrist.
 If she didn’t get off the opiates and other medication, she was going to die.

 She admitted she was at such a low point in her life, that she contemplated dying so her battle with chronic pain would finally be over.

-She simply wasn’t living the life she wanted to live.
+She wasn’t living the life she wanted to live.
 So, she decided to end the ineffective prescription regimen recommended by her doctor.

 Anyone who truly knows Phyllis says she is genuinely concerned with helping people.
 Recently, there has been a noticeable difference.